Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 The issue is that it has been stripped of “unstable” components, or in other words, components that are susceptible to spoil fast.
 Unfortunately for us, the consumers, these nutrients are essential to a well functioning body.

-So not only do you stock up on amidon-free gluten and simple carbs, but refined flour also lacks the nutrients that make grains the part of a good balanced diet.
+So not only do you stock up on Amidon-free gluten and simple carbs, but refined flour also lacks the nutrients that make grains the part of a well-balanced diet.

 Goodbye, white bread.

 “Wait, what?!?
 Are you outdid your mind, woman?”

 Oh, I hear you… Trust me, as the list goes on, you will find me less and less likable…

 I know I just spent the last 10 minutes lecturing you on why you should avoid refined flour.
 And here you were, thinking it was all good since there are so many whole grain options out there nowadays.